alistanis/cf_parameter_generator/README.md

       -r	Removes old entries from parameters found in old parameters files.
       -spaces int
-        	The number of spaces used to indent the file if not generating minified output. (default 2)
+        	The number of spaces used to indent the file if not generating minified output. (default 2) -v	Places verbose output in the ParameterValue field to be replaced.

 Printing output to command line: